euberdeveloper/sim-security-in-mind/src/markdowns/preferences.md

 ## Bar buttons

 The bar buttons are shortcuts for functionalities that can be accessed from the options menu button or other pages.
 The shown buttons can be set in the preferences page.

+By clicking the reset button, the buttons will be reset to the default ones for the current device.

 ### Theme mode